fileverse/heartbit-frames-frog/README.md

 # HeartBit Frames

 ## Introduction
-This document provides a minimal example for integrating frames using the [HeartBitSDK](https://github.com/fileverse/HeartBitSDK).
+This repo provides a minimal example for integrating frames using the [HeartBitSDK](https://github.com/fileverse/HeartBitSDK).

 ## Getting Started